fmenat/PyLearningCrowds/docs/utils.md

 * **Z_data: *array-like of shape (n_samples, n_classes) or (n_samples,)***
 The ground truth of the data, could be in both format, classes or one-hot vector.
 * **annotations: *array-like of shape (n_samples, n_annotators, n_classes) or (n_samples, n_classes)***
 The annotations observed by the data, could be in both format: individual (categorical one-hot) or global.
-For further details see documentation of representation.
+For further details see [representation documentation](representation.md).
 * **DTYPE_OP: *string, default='float32'***
 dtype of numpy array, restricted to https://numpy.org/devdocs/user/basics.types.html